lucidif/HiCeekR/README.md

 # HiCeekR
 HiCeekR is a novel Shiny based R package for Hi-C data analysis.
-In particular, HiCeekR combines several R/Bioconductor packages widely used for Hi-C data analysis and visualization.
+HiCeekR combines several R/Bioconductor packages widely used for Hi-C data analysis and visualization.
 It starts from already aligned sequence files obtained from Hi-C experiments, then proceeds through a series of steps from pre-processing and filtering, to the evaluation and normalization of the contact matrices.
 Once the contact matrices are available, HiCeekR allows the users to perform several